 Core Concepts

-The ideas behind taskflow's declarative DAG model.
+The mental model behind taskflow's declarative DAG runtime.

-- data moves between phases through interpolation;
+- data moves through explicit interpolation;

 Suggested reading order